 to Desktop, left double click, use "Install Font" under

 "File" in menu on Windows to install).
 I based this font on a scan of my Royal

 Telegraph Morse Links!

-over!
+on over!
 Join the Queen Bee Network!
-Remember the
+Remember

-group on 7.038 MHz?
-They have occasional on-air
+the group on 7.038 MHz?
+They are nearly all silent

-meetings.
-I miss the sound of great semi-automatic
+the sound of great semi-automatic bug (Vibroplex) working!

 W4FOK's Morse Code program teaches American Morse and International Morse: The MILL.

 Nice Sine Wave Code Practice Oscillator from DU1ANV

 Nu-Morse -- recreate historic morse sounds and other morse and ham theory programs.
 FB